Domain on Loch

 Oven Baked Chorizo ($19.00)

-The cafe is located a short driving distance from Stirling Highway, it is nearby to the Toyota Car servicing centre, the showgrounds and St Thomas Primary School.
+The cafe is located a short driving distance from Stirling Highway, the showgrounds and St Thomas Primary School.
 The nearest train station is the showgrounds station on the Fremantle line.

 Breakfast is served from 7:00am to 2.30pm 7 days a week